 The Fujifilm X-T4 is a great choice for landscape photography.
 It takes sharp images out of the box and doesn't exhibit much in the way of visual noise or graininess even when using high ISO settings in dimly-lit environments.
 Its screen is also clear and legible even in direct sunlight.

 The Fujifilm X-T4 is very good for sports and wildlife photography.
 It can shoot at very high continuous speeds and has an effective autofocus system, allowing you to clearly capture brief moments.
 Its high maximum shutter speed should also help in this respect.

 The Fujifilm X-T4 is great for vlogging.
 Its fully articulated screen lets you easily monitor what you're recording while its in-body and optical stabilization features keep videos stable, even when you're on the move.
 Its autofocus system should also do a fantastic job of tracking and maintaining focus on your face as you record, whether you're shooting in 4k or FHD.

 The Fujifilm X-T4 is great for studio video.
 Video quality is excellent, whether you're recording in 4k or FHD.
 Its continuous autofocus system easily keeps moving faces and objects in focus, although its object tracking can be a bit inconsistent.
 Unfortunately, it lacks a dedicated headphone jack, necessitating the use of a clunky USB-C adapter.

 The Fujifilm X-T4 isn't designed for action video but offers decent performance.
-It isn't small enough to be mounted on a head rig, and it isn't waterproof, although we don't currently test for that.
+It isn't small enough to be mounted on a head rig, and it isn't waterproof.
 That said, it's sturdy enough to take minor drops and bumps and offers great video recording quality, regardless of whether you're filming in 4k or FHD.
 It can also record FHD video in 120 fps or 240 fps for the express purpose of generating slow-motion video, as playback is limited to 30 fps.